 You should be fit, have at least 2 years of cross country skiing experience and be able to ski a minimum of 10 km to register for this course.

-Registration: Minimum of 6 registrants per training group for the Winter Session to run
+Registration: Minimum of 6 registrants for course to run

 Dates and Times:

-Gold Bar park shelter (10955 50 St.), unless otherwise notified by the instructor
+Lower Gold Bar pavilion (10955 50 Street) unless otherwise notified by the instructor

 Roy Merritt has a Bachelor of Physical Education degree, has his NCCP 2 certification, is a CANSI Level 3 instructor and has almost four decades of experience.
-He’s been a long-time Birkie Learn to Loppet instructor as well as an Edmonton Nordic Ski Club coach, instructor and wax tech.
-He’s skied the Birkie many times as well as numerous other loppets.
+He’s been a long-time Birkie instructor as well as an Edmonton Nordic Ski Club coach, instructor and wax tech.
+Roy has skied the Birkie, as well as numerous other loppets, many times.